-When to Contact a Washington Personal Injury Lawyer
+When to Contact a Washington Car Accident Lawyer

-While you should always contact an experienced car accident attorney if you were injured in an accident, it is even more imperative that you do so if you were involved in a hit-and-run, or if you were involved with an accident with an underinsured motorist.
+While you should always contact an experienced car accident lawyer if you were injured in an accident, it is even more imperative that you do so if you were involved in a hit-and-run, or if you were involved with an accident with an underinsured motorist.